GLOBAL MARKETS-Risk rally pauses on U.S. data, trade talk caution

 MSCI's All Country World Index .MIWD00000PUS, eased and benchmark U.S. Treasury prices gained following a three-day sell-off.
 U.S. Government data showed American workers were unexpectedly less productive during the third quarter.

-Global equity markets have rallied on a reduced recession outlook, optimism a "phase one" U.S.-China trade deal can be reached this month and as global business surveys indicate tariff-hit manufacturing sentiment has troughed.
+Equity markets have rallied on a reduced recession outlook and optimism a "phase one" U.S.-China trade deal can be reached this month and as global business surveys indicate tariff-hit manufacturing sentiment has troughed.

 France's benchmark 10-year bond yield FR10YT-RR turned positive for the first time since July, a further sign that pessimism is abating in world bond markets.
 GVD/EUR